see all...Viewing 3 out of 9 projects

 The Ohio State University, Columbus, OH, US, History, pre-Law, Political Science and Psychology

-College curriculum selection at this age in life was more a curiosity than an adhered direction
+Selection of college curriculum at this age in life was more a curiosity than an adhered direction

-Life's experiences, who you associate professionally and the work you perform used to have
+Life's experiences, your professional associations and the work you engage will continue to have

-As a member of Franklin Gray and Associates, Honolulu, Hawaii (1992); I was a draftsman on the last State project drafted by pencil.
+As a member of Franklin Gray and Associates, Honolulu, Hawaii (1992); I was a draftsman on this in-situ, concrete, 'brutalist' building with open air corridors and 'hanging gardens'.
 I trust that in 2018 this project will receive the State's AIA 25th Year Award For Excellence.

-It is not only a very beautiful and well designed building, it is one of the finest projects I've been associated with from the wise choice of materials, to the integration of Nature into the building's dynamic paying tribute to Hawaii's beauty often grossly ignored in other regions of the Country.
+It is not only a very beautiful and well designed building, it is one of the finest projects I've been associated with.
+With the wise choice of materials, to it's integration with 'Nature' into the building's dynamic a tribute to Hawaii's beauty [this aspect...often grossly ignored in other regions of the Country].